 These are basic ideas that we believe to be true about human nature and our relationships to the world.
 It is important to be aware of one's core assumptions, because what we believe to be true shapes what we see.
 Our beliefs form the prism through which we see ourselves and others in the world.

 Interested in learning more about restorative practices?
-We invite you to access the free, online professional learning made available by TEA.
-Learn more about it on our professional learning page.
+We invite you to access the free, online professional learning our team is offering this school year.
+Learn more about it on our professional learning schedule.

 Education Innovation Research Grant

 The U.S. Department of Education awarded a five-year, $3.5 million grant to Austin ISD in October of 2017 for school years' 2017 (Fall)–2022 (Fall).
 The Education Innovation and Research Grant is designed to support whole school implementation of culturally responsive restorative

 practices at six elementary schools (Barrington, Becker, Blazier, Blanton, Cook and Pickle) and four middle schools (Dobie, Mendez, Garcia YMLA and Burnet).

 Sarah N. Johnson is the EIR Grant Coordinator and Project Director.
 The grant provides one grant coordinator and seven Restorative Practices Associates.
 Four RPAs support the middle schools, and three elementary RPAs support two elementary schools.
 The RPAs are closely aligned to support SEL and CP&I, Trauma-Informed practices, No Place for Hate, Multi-Tiered Systems of Support, and Mental Health Centers.

 For more information, review the year three implementation report at the link below:

 The following questions guide the work of the EIR grant:

 - How do we prepare the adults in EIR Schools to create identity-safe campus spaces and places where student voice, agency and self-efficacy transform the school into a culturally responsive restorative space?